 It's now time to add the predicate in the dataflow definition file.

 You add the predicate to the Register transformation that registers the OppTeamMember dataset as shown below.

-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.